CCBR/HowTos/docs/GitHub/sop_projpipes.md

 ## Security settings

-- Two members of CCBR (creator and one manager) should be granted full administrative priveleges to the repository to ensure the source code can be accessed by other members, as needed
+- Two members of CCBR (creator and one manager) should be granted full administrative privileges to the repository to ensure the source code can be accessed by other members, as needed
 - Both the develop and master branch must be protected (IE have to have a PR to be changed)

 ### CCBR Branch Strategy